 via Behavioural Scientist, 7 February 2022.
 Read the full article here.

-Cranlana Centre for Ethical Leadership’s programs include the 2 day Executive Ethics, 6 day Executive Colloquium and year-long Vincent Fairfax Fellowship.
+Cranlana Centre for Ethical Leadership’s programs include the 2-day Executive Ethics, 6-day Executive Colloquium and year-long Vincent Fairfax Fellowship.
 We also deliver online and tailored corporate programs.
-Find the right program for you.
+Find the right program for you via our upcoming programs calendar.
 They are all held under the Chatham House Rule to encourage genuine and open debate, and allow participants to candidly discuss sometimes sensitive issues in private while allowing the topic and nature of the debate to be made public, and contribute to a broader conversation.
 The alumni program offers ongoing leadership development support and a lifelong connection with Cranlana.

 Photo by Hanne Hoogendam on Unsplash